timboudreau/simpleproxy/README.md

 A really, really simple HTTP proxy for debugging things.
 Like, two-source-files simple.

-Its default behavior is to modify cache headers, but it can be tweaked to do whatever you want to incoming requests.
+Its default behavior is to modify cache headers, but it can be tweaked to do whatever you want to proxied responses.
 Mostly it's useful for

   * Coding against a development server that is giving inappropriate caching instructions to the browser, where you want to be sure that what you're seeing is fresh bits
   * Caching content, to, say, remove back-end performance issues from testing the effect of cache headers or compression